gillisda/gillisda.github.io/smith-test.md

 ### Service Side Toubleshooting

 ** You have an application that you want to debug, it is not a web site and could be a lot of tasks and threads.
-What are the various way of debugging the application?** x
+What are the various way of debugging the application?**

 *Ways of debugging the application.* This is a wide subject with many different circumstances, strategies and toolsets.
 I will assume we are on Windows OS and we have the more difficult situation of not been able to reproduce the problem in Dev.
 We therefore need to debug the app in **production** at least until we can understand it well enough to reproduce it.
 Furthermore, we will assume the application is monolithic with native procedure calls as opposed to a distributed app with some rpc method and distributed logs as this requires different approach and toolset.

 *Some General Strategies*
 - Get feedback of your peers.
 Until you are able to reproduce a problem, debugging is a more creative process that benefits greatly from their input.
 - Debugging using StackOverflow is like a depending on a GPS, it can be quick and useful, but tends to reduce our understanding of where we are and how we get to our destination.
 In my experience a bug is like a finding a rotten apple in a basket, it is best to to look around for others.
 - It is best to categorize what type of bug it is by asking the following:
 1. Is it explicit (identified in the code) or implicit?
 2. Is it fatal or non-fatal?
 - Make reliable observations and then listen carefully to what they are telling you, because too often, we *only* see what we already believe.
 - If you have alot of tasks and threads use a tool that supports flame graphs, [see example](https://randomascii.wordpress.com/2016/09/05/etw-flame-graphs-made-easy/)
 - Use some iterative process like an OODA loop, for example:
 >1.
 Discuss the problem to your peers and brainstorm for what and where to make observations.
 >2.
 Make observations using tools like ETW (Event Tracing Windows) related toolsets like xperf, UIforETW,  Intellitrace, Dynatrace and New Relic.
 >3.
 If the bug still can not be reproduced, and assuming that we are able to deploy easily to production, I would consider instrumenting and experimenting the code.
 >4.
 If the bug can now be reproduced with test cases, solve it using Visual Studio and deep inspection (breakpoints, watches, etc.), otherwise goto step 1.

 ** For windows services if you want to stop/start a service what are the ways to do it?**

 There are many ways to start and stop windows service.
 The code based methods include Powershell (start-service/stop-service), windows C++ code (ServiceStart/ControlService), in managed code (System.ServiceProcess.ServiceController.Start/.Stop), or in a batch file (sc.exe).
 Perhaps best of all of these might be using [Powershell Desired State Configuration Service resource](https://msdn.microsoft.com/en-us/powershell/dsc/serviceresource).
 Less recommendable in production is to use the Service Manager user interface.

 System orchestration and configuration tooling (e.g. System Center, DCOS) should be used when available to control and track changes.
 However, for complex distributed systems such as MS SQL, SharePoint, and IIS, you normally do not manage the production services directly, but use the system's provided management tools which in turn manage the services.

 ** What is the quickest way of seeing if you are having a memory leak?**

 On windows, use [Performance Manager](https://msdn.microsoft.com/en-us/library/windows/hardware/ff541886(v=vs.85).aspx), confirm that you have a memory leak and where (user or kernel side) .
 If you have a managed code memory leak you can use a combination of procdump.exe and Visual Studio (Actions - Debug Managed Memory).
 Otherwise, use ETW tooling to determine where in your program (user side) or os drivers (kernel side) the memory leak is.

 ### Anonymous Functions/Delegates

 ** Assuming you have the following class, please write a function the computes the circumference of circle (2πr)**

  ```cs
    public sealed class Circle {
       private double radius;